 Follow the link below for further information about our Development Contributions Policy and how contributions are calculated.

 Rejection of an application

-If your application does not include sufficient information, it will be returned to you within 5 working days of the application being submitted to us.
+If your application doesn't include sufficient information, we will return it to you within 10 working days of its receipt.

-If an application has been returned as incomplete, and then lodged again with the required information, we treat it as a new application.
+If you lodge the application again with the required information, we treat it as a new application.